jymcheong/ETW-tutorialSet/README.md

 ## Alternatives
 ### Windows Audit Events
-For near-real-time response, audit events suffer from latency.
-But if your use case tolerates delays, you can achieve results with just a few lines of C#, also covered in this series.
+For near-real-time response, audit events may be too slow.
+But if your use case tolerates delays, you can tap into Windows audit events with just a few lines of C#, also covered in this series.

 ### Sysmon